If you loved Pleasures of the Flesh, try Three Resurrected Drunkards

 What they share

-Both films are directed by Nagisa Ōshima, and they both carry the playful mood tag, and they sit in Comedy / Drama territory.
+Both films are directed by Nagisa Ōshima, and they both carry the pitch black, playful mood tags, and they sit in Comedy / Drama territory.
 If that's the register that drew you to Pleasures of the Flesh, the second film will land in a comparable space — through a different lens.

 What Three Resurrected Drunkards is